If you’ve arrived here, it’s because you’re ready to explore your truth — and that’s powerful.

 Journal Prompt

 Describe the pace of your last intense relationship.
-Did you feel safe—or pressured?
+Did you feel chosen—or consumed?

 By Rick & Benji